 - Acne and inflammation

 Make sure that your tattoo is completely healed before starting a regular exfoliating schedule.
+Check out our article on how to heal a tattoo for more information.

 2. Use Moisturizer on Your Ink